-A cadenza through all the keys by Franz Liszt (Technische Studien, book 1).
+A cadence exercise through all 24 keys by Franz Liszt (Technische Studien, book 1).

-Chopin's prelude nr.
-20 in c minor is an interesting example of a harmonized prelude.
-It contains several frequently used chord passages such as cadenzas and large parts of the descending chromatic scale harmonization.
+Chopin's Prelude Nr.
+20 in C Minor is an interesting example of a harmonized prelude.
+It contains several frequently used chord progressions, such as cadences and large parts of the descending chromatic scale harmonization.

-The scale harmonization or octave rule remains one of the most important 'tonal maps', as in the example of Joseph Zimmermann, but during the 19th century there is a development towards a certain freedom to find new and more personal approaches in constructing chord progressions.
-The diminished chord therefore becomes very important due to its universal character, it offers many possibilities to realize unexpected harmonic turns and modulations.
+The scale harmonization or rule of the octave remained one of the most important 'tonal roadmaps', but during the 19th century, there was a development towards a more personal approach to constructing chord progressions.
+The diminished chord therefore became very important due to its universal character, offering many possibilities to realize unexpected harmonic turns and modulations.

-Fragment of Chopin's exercises on diminished chords as a sketch for a piano method.
+A sketch of one of Chopin's exercises on diminished chords for a piano method.

-Two preludes for beginners by Clara Schumann (1819-1896) are interesting examples in which diminished chords among other harmonic techniques are used, such as chord connections in thirds, the use of secondary dominants, etc.
+Two Preludes for Beginners by Clara Schumann (1819-1896) are interesting examples in which diminished chords are used, as well as other harmonic techniques such as chord connections in thirds, the use of secondary dominants, etc.

 SKETCHING WITH LISZT

-The sketches below provide insight into Liszt's method of developing ideas for preluding.
+The sketches below provide insight into how Liszt developed ideas for preluding.

-More interesting chord progressions can be found in following publications.
+More interesting chord progressions can be found in the following publications:

 Emanuele Imbimbo (1765-1839)